Nerian/simple_gemset/readme.markdown

 https://github.com/Nerian/simple_gemset

 I am a Ruby developer.
 As such, I am constantly creating new Ruby projects.

-Simple gemset is a generator for .rvmrc files.
+As I want them to be isolated from each other I use a RVM's .rvmrc per project.

+Typing all those times a .rvmrc file takes 8 seconds of my life away.
+That sucks.

+Simple_gemset makes creating a new .rvmrc file as simple as `$ simple_gemset`

 ## Installing: